 Brush teeth for two minutes

-It’s a rule of thumb to brush your teeth twice a day.
-But it’s also important that you know how long you should brush your pearly whites while you’re at the sink.
+We all know that it’s important to brush our teeth twice a day, but it’s also important that you know how long you should brush your pearly whites.
 Make sure to brush for two minutes to thoroughly clean your teeth, gums, and tongue.
 Tip: If you’re unsure how long two minutes is, hum or sing the happy birthday song inside your head.

 Brush gently to avoid irritating your teeth and gums.
 Don’t brush too hard as it can damage your gums and wear down the enamel of your teeth.
-In addition, use a soft-bristled brush for extra safety.
+In addition, always use a soft-bristled brush.

 Change your toothbrush